CherFoster/phase-1-project/README.md

 Beginner's Workout App created by Cherise Foster for Flatiron School's Phase 1 Project

 <h2>Description:</h2>
 If you are new to the gym, take away some of the uneasiness of not knowing what workouts to do with the Beginner's Workout App!
-It allows you to search workouts that are specific to a certain muscle group.

 <h3>You can:</h3>
 <ul>